PeiwenSun2000/SpaceVista/readme.md

     <img src=".asset/teaser.jpg" width="60%"> <br>
 </p>

 Spatial reasoning is the ability to perceive, interpret, and act across spatial scales, from millimeter-sized components to distant aerial scenes.
-All-scale spatial reasoning is fundamental to next-generation intelligent systems and supports diverse applications: mm sensing for advanced manufacturing, cm and m perception for embodied agents, 10m operation for autonomous driving, and 100m for drone based sensing.
+All-scale spatial reasoning is fundamental to next-generation intelligent systems and supports diverse applications: mm sensing for advanced manufacturing, cm and m perception for embodied agents, 10m operation for autonomous driving, and 100m for drone-based sensing.
 Despite progress, existing work shows clear limitations in both model design and dataset coverage.
 Current scene perception research mostly targets indoor scenes, narrow object classes, and limited spatial ranges, and lacks training paradigms engineered for end to end, cross scale reasoning.
-SpaceVista addresses this gap by presenting the first systematic optimization across both data and model dimensions to enable robust, full scene spatial reasoning.
+SpaceVista addresses this gap by presenting the first systematic optimization across both data and model dimensions to enable robust, full-scene spatial reasoning.

 # Requirements